-In the eighteenth century, the philosopher Baumgarten ([1750]1983) used the term "aesthetics" for the first time in denoting "the science of the sensory", that is, the recognition we extract from dealing with the senses.
 Later, the focus of aesthetics was narrowed to a part of the philosophy of art.
 Philosophers continue to dispute the nature of art, the scope of the aesthetic experience, and the aesthetic value.
 Regarding the latter issue, the objectivists view aesthetic value as inherent in the design of the object (Kant, [1790]1987), while the subjectivists argue that aesthetic value lies in the subjects' response to the design (Hume, [1757]1998).
+The philosopher Dewey (1934) states that an aesthetic experience is a result of the interaction between nature and the individual.
+The spectator has to create his or her own aesthetic experiences in order to use the senses more fully.

 The philosopher Böhme (2001) characterizes the late stage of the development of capitalism as the "aesthetic economy".
 Aesthetics may include art, nature, and "the real environment", such as design, parts of architecture, and landscape planning.
 By calling his book "Aisthetik" (the Greek word for sense), Böhme links his work back to Baumgarten.
 According to Bale and Bø-Rygg (2008), aesthetics is today considered to be a discipline situated between philosophy and art, and conveys a general sense of learning.
-However, aesthetics and the nature of the aesthetic experience can also be seen as an aspect of psychology and sociology.
+However, aesthetics and the nature of the aesthetic experience can also be seen as an aspect of psychology and environmental psychology.